Minor in Biology

 This laboratory primarily surveys the organisms of the major divisions of life forms, and visually demonstrates the changes in complexity of their form and structure as evolutionary processes have shaped organisms through geological time.
 Concurrent enrollment in BIO 124 required.
 Required Lab fee

 Laboratory experiences will include Mendelian crosses of model organisms, computer simulations via software and Internet of traditional and population genetics, and an introduction to molecular genetics techniques including micropipetting, sterile bacterial culture, and visualization and mapping of DNA via gel electrophoresis.
+Concurrent enrollment in BIO 231 required.
 Required Lab fee